ibm-cloud-docs/secrets-manager/engine-private.md

 With {{site.data.keyword.secrets-manager_short}}, you can build your own public-key infrastructure (PKI) system by creating certificate authorities (CA) that can sign and issue SSL/TLS certificates to your applications.
 With a certificates chain in place, you can use your {{site.data.keyword.secrets-manager_short}} instance to create [private certificates](/docs/secrets-manager?topic=secrets-manager-private-certificates#create-private-certificates) for your client and server apps.

-A valid chain of certificates begins at a trusted root CA, passes through one or more subordinate CAs, and ends with a leaf certificate that is issued to your end-entity application.
+A valid chain of certificates begins at a trusted root CA, passes through one or more subordinate Certificate Authorities, and ends with a leaf certificate that is issued to your end-entity application.
 For example, check out the following simple CA hierarchy:

 ![The diagram shows a three-level hierarchy of certificates that begins with a root certificate authority in the first level.](images/certificate-hierarchy.svg){: caption="Example three-level CA hierarchy" caption-side="bottom"}

 1. The root CA serves as the trust anchor for your entire chain of certificates.
-2. The subordinate CAs in level 2 are signed and issued by the root CA. These subordinate CAs sign other subordinate CA certificates.
+2. The subordinate Certificate Authorities in level 2 are signed and issued by the root CA. These subordinate Certificate Authorities sign other subordinate CA certificates.
 3. Finally, the subordinate CA certificates in level 3 sign and issue leaf certificates to your end-entity applications.

     In {{site.data.keyword.secrets-manager_short}}, leaf certificates are the [private certificates](/docs/secrets-manager?topic=secrets-manager-private-certificates#create-private-certificates) that you create and deploy to your applications.